La Paloma Prisoner- Signature Theatre: Photo by Bobby Plascencia.

 - An excerpt from the La Paloma Prisoner play, analysis and interview with Alessandro Clericuzio in Performing Gender and Violence in National and Transnational Contexts; Edited by Maria Anita Stefanelli; published early 2017 by L.E.D.
 Edizioni universitarie di Letterature Economia Diritto, Milano.
 HERE

-- Columbia University awarded this play the Arthur J. Harris Memorial Prize in social justice for prison and community center performances (Impacted Women Series for La Paloma Prisoner Project) – more HERE
+- Columbia University awarded this play the Arthur J. Harris Memorial Prize in social justice and the play received the NALAC National Association of Latino Arts and Culture Arts Grant for prison and community center performances (Impacted Women Series for La Paloma Prisoner Project) – more HERE

 - Paloma Media page HERE